 Bear in mind that these rules are extremely complex so please feel free to contact as us here at J&P accountant so we can advise you directly on your specific situation.

-Do You Have To Register For VAT In EU Countries And Have A Fiscal Representative?
+Do You Have To Register For VAT In EU Countries And Have A Fiscal Representative After Brexit?

-The one-stop-shop rules will come into place from July 2021 which will limit this need, but in the meantime sellers should think very carefully about which countries they want to sell to.
+The EU VAT Ecommerce Package one-stop-shop rules will come into place from July 2021 which will limit this need, but in the meantime sellers should think very carefully about which countries they want to sell to.
 Company’s such as Germany, have difficult VAT deferral systems which might make VAT compliance very difficult before July 2021.

 In a lot of states you will also need to appoint a fiscal representative (19 out of the 27).
 This is essentially an agent or accountant in the state who will be responsible for handling your VAT payments.
 It is thus vital you check the rules and regulations for each state you will be supplying to.